Vincent1218/ui-test/README.md

 <br />

 ## User Guide:
-1. To add new book, click `Add New Book` ,fill in required field, click  `Submit` to add book.
+1. To `add` new book, click `Add New Book` ,fill in required field, click  `Submit` to `add` book.
-3. To search book, type in the searchbar and result will be filtered out immediately.ui
+3. To `search` book, type in the searchbar and result will be filtered out immediately.
-2. To delete book, click `Dustbin Icon` on the top right of every card to delete.
+2. To `delete` book, click `Dustbin Icon` on the top right of every card to `delete`.

 ## Link to website: [Click Me!](http://178.128.219.124/)